-At Mount Sinai Medical Center, our plastic and reconstructive surgeons have extensive expertise in reconstructive surgery, which restores function and corrects defects caused by accidents, illness, and even congenital deformities present from birth, as well as following cancer surgery.
+At The Mount Sinai Hospital, our plastic and reconstructive surgeons have extensive expertise in reconstructive surgery, which restores function and corrects defects caused by accidents, illness, and even congenital deformities present from birth, as well as following cancer surgery.
 Some of the procedures our specialists perform include

 - Abdominal Wall Reconstruction: Abdominal Wall Reconstruction restores the strength and integrity of the abdomen for patients who suffer from conditions such as cancer, complex hernias, wound healing issues, and congenital abnormalities.